Official Title

 After a period of 3 months after COVID-19, new symptoms that appeared after COVID-19,

-patient's interview.
-If such symptoms occurred, patients were classified as LONG-COVID.
+the patient's interview.
+If such symptoms occurred, patients were classified as

-Symptoms that may have resulted from the severity of the underlying condition were not
+LONG-COVID.
+Symptoms that may have resulted from the severity of the underlying condition

-to the post-COVID rehabilitation program.
-This program covers a comprehensive range of
+referred to the post-COVID rehabilitation program.
+This program covers a comprehensive

-rehabilitation with dietary and psychological consultations.
-Patients referred to the
+range of rehabilitation with dietary and psychological consultations.
+Patients referred

-rehabilitation program will constitute the REHA-STOP-COVID group.
-The rehabilitation program
+to the rehabilitation program will constitute the REHA-STOP-COVID group.
+The

 - oxygen saturation assessment performed with a pulse oximeter;